Diemelsee, Hesse & North Rhine-Westphalia, Germany

 - Statistics / Weather / Helpful Links

 Looking for Diemelsee cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The children ran ahead giggling and pushing past each other to race to the top, but she’s finally caught up to them, the break in the trees revealing their sandy heads and the breathtaking view over Diemelsee (see=lake).
 Even the children are momentarily stilled by the beautiful expanse of water stretching along the Diemel River Valley below them.
 Surrounded by the Diemelsee Nature Park in the northwest corner of the Hesse region in Germany, Diemelsee or Diemel Lake, is an unspoiled natural treasure practically designed to accommodate tourists and families.